-Finally, to the extent Hollander claims that women's studies can be taught only if a men's studies curriculum is created, his contention has no support in the law.
-Hollander argues that, if the existence of a men's athletic program requires the creation of a women's program, a women's studies department must require a men's studies counterpart, but the analogy is false.
+Finally, to the extent plaintiffs claim that women's studies can be taught only if a men's studies curriculum is created, their contention has no support in the law.
+Plaintiffs suggest that, if the existence of a men's athletic program requires the creation of a women's program, a women's studies program must require a men's studies counterpart (see id. ¶193), but the analogy is false.
 Women were excluded from men's sports teams; they lacked the athletic opportunities provided to men.
-Men are not excluded from women's studies courses, and courses concerning the ideas and actions of men are not in short supply.
-The teaching of women's studies no more requires the creation of a men's curriculum than the existence of African-American studies courses would require the establishment of a white curriculum, or an institute of gay and lesbian studies would require an institute on heterosexuality.
+Men are not excluded from women's studies courses, and courses concerning the ideas and actions of men are not and never have been in short supply.
+The teaching of women's studies no more requires the creation of a men's curriculum than the existence of African-American studies courses requires the establishment of a white curriculum, or an institute of gay and lesbian studies requires an institute on heterosexuality.

-Hollander's Complaint is nothing more than his political and ideological critique of feminism.
-His diatribe does not justify trampling on the central tenet of academic freedom - that universities may decide what to teach free of government interference - by banning the entire discipline of women's studies from Columbia.
+Plaintiffs' Complaint is nothing more than their personal critique of feminism.
+Their diatribe does not justify trampling on the central tenet of academic freedom - that universities may decide what to teach free of government interference - by banning the entire discipline of women's studies from Columbia.